 Mr. Chico recently concluded the position as President of the Universidad Iberoamericana’s Trust.
 This University is classified as one of Mexico’s top three higher education institutions.
 With more than 17,000 students, Universidad Iberoamericana holds humanism at the core of its values.
-For nine years, Mr. Chico generated initiatives that not only consolidated its competitiveness, but had an impact on its educational objectives by incorporating a deeply rooted sense of social responsibility.
+For ten years, Mr. Chico generated initiatives that not only consolidated its competitiveness, but had an impact on its educational objectives by incorporating a deeply rooted sense of social responsibility.

 He actively participates as a benefactor and leader in several non-profit organizations that embrace diverse aspects of Mexico, including health, education, journalism, the environment and the arts.